 More than three million Americans in Puerto Rico are struggling to meet basic needs after a devastating strike from Hurricane Maria, but their suffering is attracting far less public or political attention than the suffering caused by the recent hurricanes in Texas and Florida.
 Had President Trump said Texas or Florida busted the budget while visiting their states to boost morale and view recovery and relief efforts, he would still be apologizing today and there would be calls for his impeachment.
-So if only 32 percent approve of how the president is handling disaster relief in Puerto Rico and 49 percent disapprove, why no public outrage or backlash?
+So if only 32 percent approve of how the president is handling disaster relief in Puerto Rico and 49 percent disapprove, why no unity of public outrage or backlash?

 Its true the N.F.L. kneeling controversy, Russian election interference revelations and recent viability questions surrounding Secretary of State Rex Tillerson have diverted media and public attention.
 Also one cannot deny that the lack of functioning power and communications in Puerto Rico has made reporting from there very difficult, creating an out of sight out of mind scenario for the American public.